VenChandra/transformer-quantum-states/README.md

 Our definition of attention x gradient is a combination of those in [this paper](https://arxiv.org/abs/2204.11073) and [this paper](https://arxiv.org/pdf/2004.11207.pdf).
 Given attention weights $A$ of the lth layer, head h, and positions i,j, it is $$\frac{1}{LH}\sum_{l = 1}^L \sum_{h = 1}^H A^{lh}_{ij}\odot \int_0^1 d\alpha~\text{ReLU}(\nabla_A \ell_i(\alpha A)),$$

+The feed-forward perturbation saliency is the most straightforward to interpret; we find that both gradient saliencies defined above agree closely with it.
 ## Contents

 This repository contains the following modules: